jwettersten/clojure-lemma/README.md

 ## Installation

 This lemma assumes an instance of the noam host server is installed and running.
-Follow the instructions at [noam-io](https://github.com/noam-io) to get started.
+Follow the instructions at [noam-io](https://github.com/noam-io/host) to get noam up and running before running this lemma.

 This project also requires the installation of java (currently only tested on 1.7 and higher) and clojure (1.6.0).